-According to statistics published by the Centre for Social Impact, one in five Australian adults is considered “financially excluded” – i.e. “unable to access safe, affordable, and appropriate financial products/services when they need them”.
+According to statistics published by Australia's Centre for Social Impact, one in five Australian adults is considered “financially excluded” – i.e. “unable to access safe, affordable, and appropriate financial products/services when they need them”.

 According to the US-based Consultative Group to Assist the Poor (CGAP), financial inclusion is defined as:

 “…a state where both individuals and businesses have opportunities to access, and the ability to use, a diverse range of appropriate financial services that are responsibly and sustainably provided by formal financial institutions”.